arunaelentari/notes/README.md

 By default, you import a package called `fmt` which allows you to print an output of your program on a terminal, among other things.
 The names of all imported packages are in double quotes.
 Every main package contains one and only one main function.

+Before we start with Go, I would like to introduce various tools that are needed for programming and share a few valuable tips.

+## **Github**
+It is a good idea to create a repository on [github](https://github.com) where you can store your code and share your work with others.
+TODO: add on git pull, push, etc...

+## **Terminals**
+You need a terminal to do any programming work.
+A terminal is an interface where you can type, edit and execute your programs.
+It is a good idea to use tmux, a terminal multiplexer, that allows you to have multiple windows open and to swtich easily between these windows.
+If you are using a macbook, use a finder to search for a terminal.
+Every macbook should have a terminal.
+Once you open a terminal, type *tmux attach* to open tmux.
+Usually, source code is entered and edited on emacs...